darktable-org/dtdocs/content/module-reference/utility-modules/shared/export.md

 : - _create unique filename_: Automatically choose a unique new file name by appending an integer to name of the conflicting file.

 : - _overwrite_: Automatically overwrite existing files.
 This option will present you with a confirmation dialog in order to protect you from accidental data loss -- you can disable this in [preferences > security > ask before exporting in overwrite mode](../../../preferences-settings/security.md). _**Note:** This dialog is not presented per-file but as a one-off confirmation before the export job starts._

+: - _overwrite if changed_: Automatically overwrite existing files if the last export timestamp stored in darktable's database does not match the last changed date/time on the existing file.

 : - _skip_: Do not export images where the destination filename already exists.